-- 1) The Generator Owner's Facility shall be designed and operated in such a manner that there are no noticeable adverse impacts to system voltage, frequency, harmonics etc. - 2) The parallel generation shall not cause excessive voltage flicker on the DEC System.
+- 1. The Generator Owner's Facility shall be designed and operated in such a manner that there are no noticeable adverse impacts to system voltage, frequency, harmonics, etc. - 2.
+The parallel generation shall not cause excessive voltage flicker on the DEC system.
 (Voltage flicker is defined as variations in system voltage magnitude and with duration sufficient to allow visual observation of a change in electric light source intensity.)
-Any flicker shall not exceed the "Borderline of Irritation" Curve, Fig. 10.3, as defined in IEEE Std.
-519-2004, Recommended Practices and Requirements for Harmonic Control in Electric Power Systems.
-The Company reserves the right to require tighter flicker control in situations where other Customer's or the Company's equipment or operations (computers, instrumentation, process controls, etc.) are impacted. - 3) The parallel generation could introduce harmonics distortion into the Company Grid if equipment such as DC to AC inverters are used in the Facility.
+Any flicker shall not exceed the "Borderline of Irritation" Curve, Figure 1, as defined in IEEE Std.
+1453-2015, Recommended Practice for the Analysis of Fluctuating Installations on Power Systems.
+The Company reserves the right to require tighter flicker control in situations where other Customer's or the Company's equipment or operations (computers, instrumentation, process controls, etc.) are impacted. - 3.
+The parallel generation could introduce harmonics distortion into the Company Grid if equipment such as DC to AC inverters are used in the Facility.
 (Harmonic distortion is defined as continuous distortion of the normal 60 Hz. sine wave typically caused by non-linear loads or by inverters, measured in total harmonic distortion, THD.)
 Any voltage harmonic distortion shall not exceed the limitation as defined in IEEE Std.
-519-2004, Recommended Practices and Requirements for Harmonic Control in Electric Power Systems, Table 11.1.
+519-2014, Recommended Practices and Requirements for Harmonic Control in Electric Power Systems, Table 1.
 The limits vary dependent on the voltage.
-In addition, the level of harmonic current that the Generator Owner shall inject into the Company Grid should not exceed the level specified in Tables 10.3, 10.4 and 10.5 in IEEE Std.
-519-2004. - 4) Any DC to AC inverter should not inject DC current greater that 0.5% of the rated inverter capacity into the Point of Common Coupling during both normal and abnormal operation.
+In addition, the level of harmonic current that the Generator Owner shall inject into the Company Grid should not exceed the level specified in Tables 2 and 3 in IEEE Std.
+519-2014.

+4. Any DC to AC inverter should not inject DC current greater that 0.5% of the rated inverter capacity into the Point of Common Coupling during both normal and abnormal operation.

-H. Power Factor Considerations
+H. Power Quality Considerations